Holiday Driving: Tips To Travel Safe During the Holidays

 - Warm clothes

 - Cell phone chargers

 Map out the best way to reach your destination, and identify an alternative in case of road closures due to severe weather.
-Before leaving, check your smartphone app to identify any areas of heavy traffic and how to avoid them.
+Before leaving, check your smartphone app to identify any heavy traffic areas and how to avoid them.

 This is especially important if your route will take you through mountain passes or other areas with potentially unsafe roads.
-During your trip, consult a weather app on your smart phone to stay up to date on current conditions.
+Consult a weather app on your smartphone to stay up to date on current conditions.

 Use baby and booster seats for children of appropriate ages.
 Make sure you know how to properly secure them.

 In pre- and post-pandemic times, insurance carrier and auto safety expert AAA recommends stopping every two hours or 100 miles – whichever comes first – to rest.
 If you have more than one adult in the car, change drivers at each break to avoid getting over-tired.
 But during the COVID-19 pandemic, if you stop at a rest area or other populated areas, make sure to wear masks and follow proper COVID-19 safety precautions.

 Remember to secure your valuables throughout the trip.
 Leaving wrapped presents in plain sight inside your car presents a tempting target for thieves, so keep all valuables in the trunk or a covered storage area.
 If you stay overnight at a roadside hotel, bring them inside your room.

 The CDC offers travel guidelines for those who intend to travel during the pandemic.
 You should stay up to date on these guidelines to ensure you can safely celebrate the holidays with family and friends.